ahart8/HTML_and_CSS_Projects1/README.md

 ### Space Station Site

 This page is an example home page for a Space travel company.
-It's styled using CSS and contains a navebar, image conainers and a form.
+It's styled using CSS and contains a navbar, image conainers and a form.

 ### Bootstrap4 Project